Mean Field Limit for the Kac model and Grand Canonical Formalism

 We consider the classical Kac's model for the approximation of the Boltzmann equation, and study the correlation error measuring the defect of propagation of chaos in the mean field limit.
 This contribution is inspired by a recent paper of the same authors \cite{PPS} where a large class of models, including quantum systems, are considered.
 Here we outline the main ideas in the context of grand canonical measures, for which both the evolution equations and the proof simplify.

 {\it This note is dedicated to the memory of our colleague and friend Maria Conceicao Carvalho.
-Among her many important contributions to the theory of Kac's model, Sao's work [CCG99,CCG05] explained the long time behaviour of the homogeneous Boltzmann equation without using the $H$-theorem, but exploiting a graph expansion.
+Among her many important contributions to the theory of Kac's model, Sao's work \cite{CCG99,CCG05} explained the long time behaviour of the homogeneous Boltzmann equation without using the $H$-theorem nor global properties, but exploiting a Dyson expansion over trajectories.
 Our contribution is, in spirit, close to this approach. }